 High energy consumption for coarse materials

-Best For: Manufactured sand production, shaping coarse aggregates, and improving overall material quality.
+Ideal For: Manufactured sand production, shaping coarse aggregates, and improving overall material quality.

 Step 3: Consider Site Conditions and Mobility Needs